thrushlang/thrushc/README.md

 ## External Requirements for create executables with the Compiler

-- **Clang** && **LLVM** 17.0.2 (Linux Binaries with included statically linked libraries)
+- **Clang** 17.0.6 (Linux Binaries)

-~ **NOTE:** In the theoretically toolchain of thrush (under development), is ready contain the toolchain for each Operating System in than language is available.
-The Default Installed location gived by the package manager `throium` in `%HOMEUSER%/thrushlang/backend/llvm/`.
+~ **NOTE:** In the theoretically toolchain of thrush (under development), is ready contain the toolchain for each operating system in than language is available.
+The default Installed location gived by the package manager `throium` in `%HOMEUSER%/thrushlang/backend/llvm/`.
 This process is going to be automatized by `throium`.